mbates/bates-solutions-example/README.md

 ## Acknowledgement

-The patterns I used here, and a lot of my understanding of these topics were learned in this execellent course https://www.udemy.com/course/microservices-with-node-js-and-react
+The patterns I used here, and a lot of my understanding of these topics were learned in this excellent course https://www.udemy.com/course/microservices-with-node-js-and-react